Turn your frequently used contracts into automated templates

 1. Upload the appendices to the template document, which will be included each time a draft is generated from that template.

-Appendices can either be static PDF documents, or they can be editable - meaning, you can work with them in the Editor and apply all smart functionalities (references, formulas, conditional blocks, etc.) just like with the main document.
+Appendices can be uploaded as static .JPEG, .JPG, .PDF, or .PNG documents.
+Appendices can also be created in Precisely, meaning you can work with them in the Editor and apply all smart functionalities (references, formulas, conditional blocks, etc.) just like with the main document.
 Learn more

-2. Use appendix slots so users can upload appendices while drafting from that template.
+2. Add appendix slots to enable users to upload appendices while drafting from the template.
 Appendix slots are useful for cases where the same appendix needs to be added to a document, but with variations (e.g. building plans for an architecture agreement).

 Step 7.3: Adding reminders